Davidham3/ASTGCN-2019-mxnet/README.md

 + num_of_days: int, how many days' data will be used
 + num_of_hours: int, how many hours' data will be used
 + K: int, K-order chebyshev polynomials will be used
++ merge: int, 0 or 1, if merge equals 1, merge training set and validation set to train model
 + prediction_filename: str, if you specify this parameter, it will save the prediction of current testing set into this file
 + params_dir: the folder for saving parameters